History of the Norway national football team: 2020s

 For UEFA Euro 2024 qualifying, Norway were drawn in a tricky group, alongside Spain (favourites to win the group) and Scotland (whose recent record of failing to qualify for tournaments was similar to Norway's, except that Scotland had qualified for Euro 2020).
 Norway began the group in disappointing fashion, first losing 3-0 to Spain, and then drawing 1-1 with Georgia (a problem exacerbated by qualification rivals Scotland unexpectedly beating Spain).
 Norway then lost to Scotland 2-1, throwing away their lead in the last 3 minutes of the game and conceding both goals.

 Back to back wins against Cyprus, Georgia and Cyprus again improved matters, but a subsequent defeat to Spain confirmed that Norway could not finish in the top two of the group, and therefore could not qualify, regardless of the result of Norway's final game (against Scotland, which subsequently finished 3-3).

 Owing to Norway & other teams' performances in the Nations League, Norway also could not reach the play-offs via the Nations League either, and so missed out on Euro 2024.

+For the 2026 FIFA World Cup qualification, Norway were drawn into Group I alongside Italy, Israel, Estonia, and Moldova.
+They began their campaign strongly in March 2025, recording victories over Moldova (5–0) and Estonia (1–0), before defeating Israel 4–2 away in Hungary.
+In June 2025, Norway achieved a notable 3–0 win against Italy at Ullevaal Stadion, their first victory over the Italians in 25 years.
+They maintained their momentum with an 11–1 win over Moldova and a 5–0 victory against Israel.
+Norway later secured first place in the group with a 4–1 away win over Italy at the San Siro in November 2025, finishing their campaign with eight wins from eight matches and sealing direct qualification for the 2026 FIFA World Cup.
+Norway’s qualification marked their first FIFA World Cup appearance since 1998, ending a 28-year absence.
+Erling Haaland was the top scorer of the qualifying campaign, with 16 goals in eight matches.